oVirt/ovirt-site/source/feature/fencing-refactoring.html.md

 The goal of this fencing refactoring is to clean up the code and provide those features:

 *   Make SSH Soft Fencing part of Non Responding Treatment
-*   Provide ability to enabled/disable SSH Soft Fencing, Kdump integration and Power Managent Restart per host
+*   Provide ability to enable/disable SSH Soft Fencing, Kdump detection and Power Management Restart per host

 ## Owner